tranquilitybase-io/tb-gcp/tb-gcp-tools/tb-config-creator/README.md

 Do you want to continue (Y/n)?
 ```
 Given that there are two accounts authenticated already (as seen above) and even more we are testing from Cloud Shell, proper authentications are created already.
-We will respond **Y** to proceed:
+We will respond **y** to proceed:
 ```
 Do you want to continue (Y/n)?  y